Jellyfish Jam: Reed asks NOAA to investigate uptick in sea nettle population

 CHARLESTOWN, R.I.
 (WPRI) ─ Sen. Jack Reed is calling upon the National Oceanic and Atmospheric Administration (NOAA) to investigate the significant increase in the sea nettle jellyfish population at two Charlestown ponds.

 The R.I.
-Department of Environmental Management’s Division of Marine Fisheries recently reported high numbers of the jellyfish in Ninigret and Green Hill ponds.
+Department of Environmental Management’s Division of Marine Fisheries recently reported high numbers of Atlantic sea nettle jellyfish in Ninigret and Green Hill ponds.

 While sea nettles are commonly found in salt ponds throughout Rhode Island during the summer months, the DEM is unsure why their population has increased by the thousands.